 - Select the best heating and cooling system settings for you

 - Test, clean, and adjust your boiler or furnace

 Buying efficient equipment

-Cooling equipment failures can put you out of business while you're waiting for repairs or replacements.
-If your air conditioning unit is more than over 10 years old, consider replacing it with a high efficiency unit.
+Cooling equipment failures can cost a lot and take a long time to repair.
+If your A/C unit is older than 10 years old, consider replacing it with a high efficiency unit.
 This may be an opportunity to upgrade your HVAC system to a high efficiency unit and lower your energy costs.